uhfband/keras2caffe/README.md

-# Keras to Caffe model converter tool
+# Keras to Caffe model converter

-Early stage work, has been tested only with Inception V3.
-Requires Caffe 1.0 and Keras 2 (with TF).
+This tool tested with Caffe 1.0, Keras 2.1.2 and TensorFlow 1.4.0

+Working conversion examples:
+- Inception V3
+- Xception V1